deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Well.
 Now that we’re alone, I must say that was bloody impressive.”

 Powell smiled a rare and genuine smile.
-It was always a disarming sight---he was usually so stone-faced that one felt that a real smile might splinter his skull into a million pieces, but in fact they did nothing of the sort.
+It was always a disarming sight___he was usually so stone-faced that one felt that a real smile might splinter his skull into a million pieces, but in fact they did nothing of the sort.
 They sort of ghosted onto his face and rested there where they reminded whoever saw them that the major was actually a very handsome man, under the permanent slight scowl.

 “Aye.
 Looked like a Chinook, felt like a Chinook but quieter, spaceworthy and can go FTL.”
 Powell nodded.
 “Bloody impressive indeed.”